run-ai/docs/docs/Researcher/researcher-library/rl-reporting.md

 # Researcher Library: Extended Reporting on Workload Progress

 The Run:AI Researcher Library is a python library you can add to your deep learning python code.
-The reporting module in the library will externalize information about the run which can then be available for users of the Run:AI user interface ([https://app.run.ai](https://app.run.ai){target=_blank})
+The reporting module in the library will externalize information about the run which can then be available for users of the Run:AI user interface.

 With the reporter module, you can externalize information such as progress, accuracy, and loss over time/epoch, and more.
 In addition, you can externalize custom metrics of your choosing.